QuanTrieuPCYT/ASRock-B560M-Pro4_Hackintosh/README.md

 * Continuity features (such as AirDrop, Handoff and Universal Control) **(requires a compatible Broadcom wireless card)**
 * Pretty much anything else
 ## ❌ Not workin'
+* 10th Gen iGPUs in display-driving mode.
+Only compute mode works on 11th Gen platform motherboards.
+* All 11th iGen GPUs.
 * **You tell me**

 ## Credits